catdeal3r/fibreglass/README.md

 ### Still todo
 - [ ] Create userboard, productivity-board and notification center.
+- [ ] Add button on bar to open the productivity-board.
+- [ ] Use mako or something instead of dunst for flatpak support.
+- [ ] Refactor/clean up the code
 - [ ] Change all icons to material icons.
 - [ ] Restyle rofi or switch it out for eww.
 - [ ] Fix some css styling bugs on the dashboard buttons.